What is a share sale agreement?

-Thinking to buy or sell shares in a company?
+If you’re thinking to buy or sell shares in a company, you’ll need a share sale agreement.

 To ensure you meet your legal requirements as well being adequately protected, your agreement will need to address (in detail) the following items.